 Well, Mother’s Day is sneaking up on us once again.
 Whether you and mum get along or not, if you run a business, Mother’s Day is a great opportunity to make some sales.
 Don’t believe me?
-Well, my mum didn’t raise no liar!
 The proof is in the stats:

-According to MuchNeeded, 60% of Brits spent money for Mother’s Day in 2018.
-I think it's safe to assume that the other 40% either hate their mums or made a macaroni picture frame for free.
+According to MuchNeeded, 60% of Brits bought something for Mother’s Day in 2018.
+I think it would be safe to assume that the other 40% either hate their mums or made a macaroni picture frame for free.

 As a business owner, you most definitely want a piece of that action.
 Here are some tips to market your shop leading up to Mother’s Day.

-You, as a retailer, are expected to remember Mother’s Day before any of your customers.
-In other words, you should be marketing this holiday early enough that it actually reminds your customers that the holiday is coming up.
+You, as a retailer, are expected to remember Mother’s Day every holiday before any of your customers.
+In other words, you should be marketing Mother's Day early enough that it actually reminds your customers that the holiday is coming up.

 It’s difficult to say exactly, but one factor into why men spend more is that men are often buying presents for their mother and their wives (and mother-in-laws too - insert joke here), so this might explain why men are spending more than women.

 The point is that shoppers aren’t only sons and daughters, but perhaps, husbands, fathers, grandfathers, nieces, friends or grandchildren.
-Keeping this in mind could help your strategy when choosing products to sell and when creating marketing materials.
+Keeping this in mind could help your strategy when choosing products to sell and how to display them, and when creating marketing materials.

 We all love our mums, right?
 But, let’s be honest.
 Some of us are shopping for them at the last minute.
 About 24% of men who bought gifts for Mother’s Day bought things impulsively.
 About 18% of women did this.